The Best Backpack Leaf Blowers For A Spotless Yard In 2022

 30 minutes high-speed run-time and 16 minutes turbo run time

-- Weight8.12 pounds
+- Weight8.12 Pounds

 Less operation noise

-It is only suitable for small yards
+Only suitable for small yards

-The battery drains fast
+The battery drains pretty fast

-Variable speed of 320 CFM (gentle) to 600 CFM (turbo)
+320 cfm (gentle) to 600 cfm (turbo)

 EGO’s ARC Lithium battery